-Use this module to create a Poisson regression model in a pipeline.
+Use this component to create a Poisson regression model in a pipeline.
 Poisson regression is intended for predicting numeric values, typically counts.
-Therefore, you should use this module to create your regression model only if the values you are trying to predict fit the following conditions:
+Therefore, you should use this component to create your regression model only if the values you are trying to predict fit the following conditions:

 The response variable has a Poisson distribution.